obskyr/pycs/readme.md

 It will not require any specific input past setup, so it will easily be able to be scheduled without complications.

 ##Usage
-If you'd like to try it, you can supply a log file and see the results in a kind of slightly maybe visually pleasing form using `gen-test.py` or `output-test.py`, if you rename it to `testlog.log` and put it in the PYCS directory.
-The script doing all the work is `generate.py`.
+If you'd like to try it, you can supply a log file and see the results in text form using `gen-test.py`.

+You can also try using what will be the main program - `pycs.py` - with the correct settings.
+Without using `Path override`, this currently only works on Windows, but if you supply your own paths it should work just fine. `pycs.py` outputs a HTML file - see the HTML output section.

 In order to create the config files without generating any stats, run `startops.py` in `resources`.
 This allows you to modify `settings.cfg` and `aliases.cfg` before the first run.

-You can also try using what will be the main program - `pycs.py` - with the correct settings.
-Without using `Path override`, this currently only works on Windows, but if you supply your own paths it should work just fine.
-At the moment of writing, `pycs.py` does not output any files.

 You can create your own log format parser easily using the instructions in `\resources\formats\creation.txt`.

-###`output-test.py`
-This script will output a simple file with the filename `index.html` in the `output` directory, based on the log files you've specified in `settings.cfg`.
-This is at the moment very rudimentary and doesn't produce a very pretty result at all, but it works!

-In order to make use of the output file, you can easily set up a `.bat` or `.sh` to upload it to your site.
-If you'd like to add some style, you can supply your own `stylesheet.css` in the same directory as the output file.
+###HTML output
+Using `pycs.py` with the correct settings will produce an `index.html` file in the `output` directory.
+In order to use this on your site, simply put the `index.html` file and `resources` directory (the one located in `output`, not in the main PYCS directory) somewhere on your server (using FTP, SFTP, SCP or what have you) and you're all set to access it.

+To add your own flavor, you can easily make your own `stylesheet.css`, and supply your own resources.

 ###Oh, and...
 I'm not really known for how good I am at finishing what I've started.
 There's always the risk I will abandon this project, and in several years look back on it and cry.